-Back in 2016, I published a round-up of eight of my favourite self-care habits and practices for winter and it’s been one of my most popular posts!
+Back in 2016, I published a round-up of eight of my favourite winter self-care habits and practices.
+And would you guess?
+It’s been one of my most popular posts!
 Since spring is upon us now, I thought it would be fun to inspire you with some new ideas for spring self-care.

 1. Fill Your Plate with Spring Greens and Vegetables

 Asparagus, peas, lettuces, fiddleheads, salad greens like spinach and arugula, Swiss chard, baby bok choy and other Asian veggies: there are so many spring vegetables and greens to love!
 And let’s not forget the ever-trendy superstar, kale.

 Ah, my heart truly sings when fresh kale appears in the markets!

 Kale is one of my favourite greens because it is so hearty, so nutritious (vitamins K, C, A and manganese, among others), and so versatile.
 In early spring, you can enjoy it steamed in a pan with just a bit of broth or water and it cooks so quickly.

 On my busiest days, it’s a go-to breakfast for me and I enjoy it with eggs or last night’s dinner leftovers and whatever homemade dressing or sauce I have in the fridge.
 Right now, I’m loving my kale with a riff on this luxurious ginger-lemon cream sauce that remains one of my favs.

 You can also enjoy kale and other spring greens raw and there are plenty of recipes online to enhance or downplay their robust flavours.
 For kale in particular, I love “chopping” it in small batches in the food processor, which helps break down its tough leaves.
 Salt, lemon juice and lots of massaging will help kale become even more tender and ensure it’s in steady rotation on your plate!

 Here are some recipes to enjoy your spring vegetables and greens with: